 His response was quick.
 He defended his omission of any customer service training because he chooses his employees for the right personality.

 He said, “I made sure that I hired good people.
 I hope they know what to do.”

-When it comes to customer service, hope is not a strategy.
 Customer service must be purposeful.
-You can hire the nicest people in the world, but you still must give them direction, teach the best practices, and continue to reinforce your customer service strategy so that employees are continuously reminded and motivated on what and how to deliver your brand of customer service.
+You can hire the nicest people in the world.
+However, you still must give them direction, teach the best practices, and continue to reinforce your customer service strategy so that employees are continuously reminded and motivated on what and how to deliver your brand of customer service.
 You must take what they already know and teach, very specifically, how to make it work for your business.
 And it starts with some initial training.

 Don’t leave customer service to chance.
 Regardless of how good the employees’ people skills are, you can’t simply hope they will understand how to apply what they know to your business.
 Train them and train often.
 Reinforce the positive and learn from any problems.
 Consistently amazing customer service doesn’t happen by accident.
 It happens on purpose!

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.